Tennis chiefs plan revamp of Davis, Fed Cup finals

-(The Sports Xchange) - San Francisco 49ers quarterback Colin Kaepernick said on Tuesday that he has received death threats regarding his actions during the playing of the U.S. national anthem.

-LONDON Tennis chiefs plan to adopt the NFL's Super Bowl model, by selecting fixed-venue cities in advance for their showcase Davis and Fed Cup finals.
+LONDON (Reuters) - Tennis chiefs plan to adopt the NFL's Super Bowl model, by selecting fixed-venue cities in advance for their showcase Davis and Fed Cup finals.

 The switch away from one of the finalists hosting the decider is part of a broader strategy aimed at developing the men's and women's international team events.